 Lip Gloss & Lipstick - Shelf Life: 1-2 years

-It's fine to keep lip glosses up to 1 year, but if it starts to thicken or smell rancid, toss.
-Your lipstick collection on the other hand can last you up to 2 years, but kiss it goodbye if it starts to dry out, smell, or the color changes.
+It's fine to keep lip glosses or lip oils up to 1 year, but if it starts to thicken or smell rancid, toss.
+Your lipstick collection on the other hand can last you up to 2 years, but kiss it goodbye if it starts to dry out, smell, or the colour changes.